 It’s Maddie, VIEW’s intern!

 As the sun is starting to set on summer (insert a few tears here), I thought I’d share a sequel to my earlier blog post about what I was hoping to learn as a View intern.
 Getting to intern for View this summer has been amazing and I’m so thankful for this experience.
 Not only have I gained skills and gotten to try my hand at new tasks, I’ve also gotten a behind-the-scenes look at entrepreneurship and running a marketing company.
-So, without further ado, here’s ten of the many, many lessons I’ve learned this summer:
+So, without further ado, here are ten of the many, many lessons I’ve learned this summer:

 - You can never double check something too many times.
 It might seem time consuming, but it will pay off in the long run.

 - Having a mouse for your laptop is a game-changer.
 Rookie mistake, enough said.

 - You can create hierarchy within text in a lot of ways that I never considered before: using font sizes, different font styles, italics, bold, capitalization, and underline.

 - Even if you really like something the first time you’ve designed it, you should have another go at it!
 The first time was probably in your comfort zone, and exciting things can happen outside of it!